NLnetLabs/rotonda/components/rotoro.md

 Cons are that we would have to invent and implement a complete binary format.
 The payload of RTR is completely geared towards RPKI data, so we would have to invent a new format for the (meta-)data.

+**ximon18:** Would one also need to deal with such lower level issues such out-of-order and fragmented packets?

 ### Web-Sockets (WS)

 Web-sockets offer more connection management facilities than bare TCP and the obvious format for the meta-data would be JSON.
 Web-sockets would also allow for easy communication with other applications (outside of `Rotonda`).
 There's good support for web-sockets in Rust.

 The cons are the overhead and the need for extensive (de-)serialization, both in terms of defining/implementing and taking up CPU/memory resources.
 Another con is that web-sockets will introduce more dependencies.

+**ximon18:** Deserialization would surely also be required if using a raw TCP stream?

 Finally, the argument of being able to connect to third-party, external application is a bit moot, since we're talking about an internal protocol here.
 Having an explicit layer that acts as a gateway between `Rotonda` and the outside world probably is a good idea and having a different protocol to the outside world is therefore a good idea?